 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 04/09/2018

 |Page tools: Print Page Print All RSS Search this Product|

-Australia's current account deficit in seasonally adjusted tems decreased by more than $4 billion in the March quarter 2018 driven mainly by increased goods exports, according to latest figures from the Australian Bureau of Statistics (ABS).
+Australia's current account deficit in seasonally adjusted terms increased $1,794 million to $13,472 million in the June quarter 2018 driven mainly by increased net primary income deficit, according to latest figures from the Australian Bureau of Statistics (ABS).

 These documents will be presented in a new window.